 At the end of the milking stalls were calf pens where we learned to wean the calves by letting them suck our fingers and then lowering fingers and calves mouth into a bucket of milk.

 The other third of this barn was where the seed grain and the grain for feed were stored in burlap “gunny” sacks.
-We liked to eat the wheat.
+We liked to play on the stacks of sacked wheat and eat the wheat that we pounded out of holes made with a sharp tool.
 It was a soft wheat called “Federation,” not the hard “Turkey Red” which we left alone because we feared it would break our teeth.
 I wonder how we avoided getting into the seed wheat which was treated with poison.
 Probably it wasn’t treated until right before planting.
 I have forgotten.

 I have forgotten many things, but the ranch and the composite experience and feel of it are with me forever.
 It is like a song with melody and words that one doesn’t need to remember verbatim in order to retain the essence in the cells of our bodies.
 It is like the poem Fern Hill, by Dylan Thomas: “the haystacks high as the house, the tunes from the chimneys.”